-Tom was born in Corpus Christi, Texas, and raised in Eden Prairie, Minnesota.
-He graduated from Eden Prairie High School then attended the University of Notre Dame, participating in the Navy ROTC program.
-He graduated from Notre Dame with honors in 2000 with a Bachelor of Science in Civil Engineering and was commissioned in the Navy in 2001.
+I was born in Corpus Christi, Texas, and raised in Eden Prairie, MN.
+I graduated from Eden Prairie High School then attended the University of Notre Dame, participating in the Navy ROTC program.
+I graduated from Notre Dame with honors in 2000 with a Bachelor of Science in Civil Engineering and was commissioned in the Navy in 2001.

 Between my tours onboard submarines, I was fortunate to complete assignments as a Flag Aide to the Commander of the Pacific Fleet; a Legislative Defense Fellow on Capitol Hill; and a Military Assistant in the Office of the Secretary of Defense.
-These experiences allowed me to work first hand in developing complex strategies, addressing resourcing constraints, and improving public policies.
+These experiences allowed me to work first hand on high-level foreign policy meetings, develop complex strategies, address resourcing constraints, and improve public policies.
 America needs leaders who have experience.

 I completed Nuclear Power Training and Basic Submarine Officer Course prior to reporting to the USS CHICAGO (SSN 721) based out of Pearl Harbor, Hawaii.
 I